Wholesaler vs. Distributor vs. Supplier: What's The Difference?

 The customer receives their products.

-The COVID-19 pandemic exposed the cracks in countless retail supply chains, with 72 per cent of businesses reporting that it had a negative impact on their supply process.
-Shipping times went from five days to five months, and many customers didn’t receive their products at all.
+The pandemic exposed the cracks in countless retail supply chains, with 72 per cent of businesses reporting that it had a negative impact on their supply process.
 With more people shopping online, most retail supply chains simply couldn’t keep up with the increased demand, causing severe delays in shipping times.
+Many businesses were forced to re-evaluate their supply chains, embracing new strategies such as local warehousing, working with multiple suppliers, and even dropshipping.
+The widespread adoption of AI into the supply chain has changed the landscape once again, helping businesses stay resilient in the face of change.
+Around 40 per cent of companies worldwide are already using AI in their daily operations, while a further 42 per cent are exploring adoption.

 The benefits of retail supply chain management

 Retail supply chain management is the ongoing development of the entire supply chain to limit errors and improve customer relations.
-It’s estimated that businesses have lost up to 10 per cent of annual revenue on average due to disrupted supply chain networks.
-This is particularly concerning when you consider 55 per cent of executives anticipate significant supply-chain disruptions in 2024.
+Supply chain delays can lead businesses to lose up to 15 per cent of their annual revenue, not to mention significant reputation losses.
 It is essential that proper supply chain management is implemented to reduce these risks.

 Along with saving money, there are plenty of other benefits to managing your supply chain.